Skip to main content

 • FDA-cleared sharps disposal containers (red, puncture-resistant, available at pharmacies for $5-10)

-• A heavy-duty plastic container with a screw-on lid (like a laundry detergent jug) works as a substitute if you label it "SHARPS"
+• A heavy-duty plastic container with a screw-on lid (like a laundry detergent jug) works as a substitute if labeled "SHARPS" (Safely Using Sharps, FDA)

 What to do when the container is full: Disposal rules vary by state and municipality.
 Common options include: